-Fun athletics sessions to help 4-11 year old children learn, develop and practice running jumping and throwing.
+Fun athletics sessions from England Athletics, to help children learn, develop and practice running jumping and throwing.

 What is funetics?

 funetics is a fun and inclusive programme, created by England Athletics to help 4-11 year old children across the country to learn, develop and practice running, jumping and throwing skills all year round, for a healthy confident future.

 Helping children to have fun whilst getting active, funetics provides a safe, fun and nurturing environment for children to develop fundamental movement skills and confidence to help support them in different sports in the future.

 Why should children take part in a funetics programme?

 England Athletics’ vision is for every primary school aged child in the country to be able to access funetics sessions to learn the fundamental movement skills of running, throwing and jumping via a trackable physical literacy-based course, reflecting the requirements of the National Curriculum Key Stage 1 and 2.